 Sorting out stimulating circumstances happens at some point in time - often when the person could be (or should be) sleeping.

 I used to immerse myself in creative projects for days on end when I was young and single.
 I struggled immensely with set-shifting (moving from one project to another).
 While this was sometimes frustrating, I tried to use hyper-focusing to tackle the detailed task of songwriting.

 Any activity that converted my inflexible knack for drilling into something useful became an exciting challenge.
 Any activity that built something out of nothing seemed extra special.

 As a full-time musician, I didn’t care if I was up at night because I would sleep during the day.
 Lack of structure was the name of the game.
-Sometimes I didn't get home until three in the morning.
+Sometimes I didn't get home until three in the morning from a gig.

 I didn’t need to function well in the world because I had dodged such responsibilities and replaced them with one responsibility - being an artist (or so I thought).

 The Doze Years: Trading In Deep Creativity For Sleep